1. Work Experience

 Similar jobs have a similar set of duties, so telling a hiring manager what you did doesn’t help them evaluate you as a candidate.
 But explaining how you excelled at those duties does.

 Waiting tables, for example, is basically the same everywhere.
-Instead of saying that you waited tables, create a list of accomplishments for your resume.
+Instead of saying that you waited tables, create a list of accomplishments for your resume or trying using the STAR method.
 Show the hiring manager your ability to exceed expectations, stating how you:

 - increased sales